 So this year when you are around that Christmas table, eating turkey sipping wine and just getting merry, don’t forget to thank the people that made it happen, smile be of great cheer, don’t let the outside world in, just be glad of what and of whom you have in your life

-I wish every one of the world peace, love respect, value and a positive
+I wish every one of the world peace, love respect, value and a positive outlook on life.

-Most Importantly Christmas is about faith in mankind and good will and love towards mankind, so show the love and leave no one out no matter the faith, come together in good will and cheer.
+Most Importantly Christmas is about faith in mankind and goodwill and love towards mankind, so show the love and leave no one out no matter the faith, come together in goodwill and cheer.

 I wish you all a wonderful Festive season filled with family, friendships, love and a joyous spirit.
-Remember the lonely and the hungry and a gift of acknowledgment that you care goes a very long way.
+Remember the lonely and the hungry and a gift of acknowledgement that you care goes a very long way.